 The digital taxonomies are unrelated to the ‘green’ taxonomies used for assessing or categorising the sustainability rating or attributes of a company or product, or the sustainability attributes of economic activities.

-The IFRS digital taxonomies have been designed as distinct and separate taxonomies.
-Therefore, the use of one of the IFRS digital taxonomies is not dependent on the use of the other.
+The IFRS digital taxonomies are designed as distinct and separate taxonomies.
+Therefore, the use of one IFRS Taxonomy does not depend on the use of the other.

-However, as both IFRS digital taxonomies have been developed using best modelling practice, this allows them to work well with each other and maximises the likelihood they can be used effectively with other digital taxonomies, such as the SASB Standards Taxonomy.
+However, both IFRS digital taxonomies have been developed using best modelling practice, which allows them to work well with each other and maximises the likelihood they can be used effectively with other digital taxonomies, such as the SASB Standards Taxonomy.

 The IFRS Foundation also maintains the SASB Standards Taxonomy, which can be used to structure information reported in accordance with the industry-based SASB Standards.